Gordon Scott: Personal life

 Scott was married two times.
-His first marriage was with Janice Mae Wynkoop of Oakland, California.
-They met when he was a lifeguard at Lake Temescal, located in Oakland, California.
+His first marriage was to Janice Mae Wynkoop of Oakland, California.
+They met when he was a lifeguard at Lake Temescal, located in Oakland.
 The couple married in Reno, Nevada, in 1948, and had one child, Karen Judith Werschkul (born August 26, 1948), before divorcing in 1949.
 He was married to actress Vera Miles, his Tarzan co-star, from 1956 to 1960.
 He had one son with Miles – Michael, born 1957 – and possibly several other children.

 For the last two decades of his life, Scott was a popular guest at film conventions and autograph shows.

 Death

 Scott died, aged 80, in Baltimore, Maryland of lingering complications from multiple heart surgeries earlier in the year.
 He is buried in the Kensico Cemetery, located in Valhalla, New York.